Chapter Ride Guides

 How do you know who is the tail-end?
 Because they are in hi-vis vests and will have been identified to you at the ride briefing.
 The drop-off bike should then be ready to rejoin the ride immediately in front of the tail-ender(s).
 What happens if the drop-off leaves before the tail-enders appear?
 The ride breaks and some - possibly many - will not make it to the planned destination.

 If the system is new to you, it pays to start off towards the back of the group so you can see it working before it's your turn.
 You can watch a short video of the system in action by clicking here - thanks to Golly for the footage.
-There is also an excellent ride guide available for download from the Members Area.
+There is also an excellent ride guide available for download in the Chapter Ride Guide section above.

 Ever wondered how Hogsback Committee members get elected?
 Or how the Road Crew get appointed?
 Or, more generally, by what principles the Chapter is run?
 You can find the answers in the Hogsback Chapter Bylaws, available from the Downloads page of this website.
 Bylaws are not required by H.O.G., and many Chapters don't bother, but at Hogsback we are particularly keen that the Chapter organisation is as transparent as possible.
 Happy reading!